Call Us: 269-430-7966

 Let Us Help You Find a New Path Forward

 If you’ve been living with treatment-resistant depression, there’s hope.
-MeRT offers a different path, one that begins with understanding how your brain works and how it can improve.
+We offer a different path, one that begins with understanding how your brain works and how it can improve.